TeplonogovaM/SEM_scale_bar/readme_eng.txt

 SEM_scale_bar processed all SEM images that it finds in the folder for seconds.
-By default, English language, a white background for scale bar, and right-down corner are set (just press 'Process' if you don't want to change these settings).
+By default, English language, a white background for scale bar, and right-down corner are set (just click 'Process' if you don't want to change these settings).
+The cut images are saved in the folder that contains the original images.

 SEM_scale_bar is licensed under the General Public Licenses (GPL), which allows all users to use, share, and modify the software freely.